vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-json.md

       # If the file is stored locally, use double quotation marks around the path, starting with file://, for example, "file:///tmp/xx.json".
       path: "hdfs://192.168.*.*:9000/data/edge_follow.json"

-      # Specify the key name in the JSON file in fields, and its corresponding value will serve as the data source for the properties specified in the Nebula Graph.
+      # Specify the key name in the JSON file in fields, and its corresponding value will serve as the data source for the properties specified in the NebulaGraph.
       # If multiple column names need to be specified, separate them by commas.
       fields: [degree]

-      # Specify the column names in the edge table in fields, and their corresponding values are specified as properties in the Nebula Graph.
+      # Specify the column names in the edge table in fields, and their corresponding values are specified as properties in the NebulaGraph.
       # The sequence of fields and nebula.fields must correspond to each other.
       nebula.fields: [degree]

       # Specify a column as the source for the starting and destination vertexes.
-      # Currently, Nebula Graph {{nebula.release}} supports only strings or integers of VID.
+      # Currently, NebulaGraph {{nebula.release}} supports only strings or integers of VID.
       source: {
         field: src
       }